Board Goals from YCS Strategic Plan

 Each school creates and implements a school improvement plan each year.
 This plan contains a climate goal and an instructional goal.
 Our school improvement plans follow the accountability established by ESSA (Every Student Succeeds Act) and the state of Washington.

 The climate goal responds to the question, “What will the school community do this year to build increased commitment to a culture of universal achievement?”
 The goal refers to actions taken by staff, students and families to build a belief that all students can and will grow in their school performance, their commitment to a positive school climate, and a commitment to supporting students and families.
-For 2017-18, schools, as part of their culture, will focus on reducing the number of students who are chronically absent.

 To support schools in their school culture work, the following support structures are available:

 The instructional goal targets student achievement to an even greater level.
 Schools plan actions designed to increase proficiency and growth measures on the Smarter Balanced Assessments (SBA).
-Starting in 2017-18 high schools are required to achieve growth in graduation rates and increasing the percentage of 9th grade students who earn all their credits.

 To support schools in their instructional work, the following support structures are available: